Skip to Content

 “She’s been working really hard,” Saleeby said.
 “She worked hard in the off-season.
 Last season she was not 100%.
 She struggled to push off and use her speed, and it was something that was with her the whole season.
 But she is a force right now.”

-Through only six games, Bitz has scored seven goals, tying her total from last season and has four assists.
+Through only six games, Bitz has scored seven goals, one shy of her total from last season, and has four assists.

 “My training was geared towards getting my mechanics back.
 I had to adjust how I played the previous season because I was playing on an injury.
 The biggest focus was getting me back moving functionally and critiquing the techniques I had to adapt last year,” Bitz said.
 “I believe that being healthy has contributed to this hot start, but also the team’s desire to win.
 While I have put seven goals in the back of the net, we have scored 23 goals so far (as a team).
 This is a product of us working together for a common purpose.”